FBI Promotion System: Hopelessly Corrupt

 In a case involving a monumental display of personal greed, disregard of law and misuse of his position, FBI Assistant Director Ken Kaiser pled guilty recently after being charged with ethics violations where he faced misdemeanor criminal ethics violations.
 The Title of the DOJ Press Release was:

-The FBI Milwaukee Office Special Agent in Charge, according to a report by the DOJ Inspector General, was found to have: exhibited a troubling lack of judgement, acted unprofessionally, used extremely poor judgement, discouraged subordinates from speaking candidly and improperly attempting to influence deposition testimony of a subordinate.
+An FBI Special Agent in Charge (SAC), according to a report by the DOJ Inspector General, was found to have: exhibited a troubling lack of judgement, acted unprofessionally, used extremely poor judgement, discouraged subordinates from speaking candidly and improperly attempting to influence deposition testimony of a subordinate.
 The SAC's name was disclosed in the DOJ report and widely repeated throughout the press.
-The Milwaukee SAC was referred to the DOJ Public Integrity Section for consideration of prosecution, but DOJ declined to prosecute her.
+The SAC was referred to the DOJ Public Integrity Section for consideration of prosecution, but DOJ declined to prosecute her.
 It would stand to reason that the DOJ IG inquiry and the resulting federal lawsuit the SAC became embroiled in should have gotten FBIHQ's attention in a negative way.
 In the face of the SAC's investigation by the IG, FBIHQ promoted her anyway to Deputy Assistant Director.
 How many brick agents have ever been promoted while under an internal investigation?

 FBI Security recently walked an SAC favored by FBIHQ out of a Field Division after he fell under suspicion for serious misconduct, but not upon the FBI discovering the allegations.
 FBIHQ only took action after learning what a witness described as smoking gun evidence that came to light against the SAC.
-Until FBIHQ was forced to act, it had given special treatment to and protected the SAC compared to the manner in which brick agents are treated.
+Until FBIHQ was forced to act, it had given special treatment to, and protected the SAC compared to the manner in which brick agents are treated.

 An SAC and an Assistant Special Agent-in-Charge (ASAC) strip searched two agents fresh out of Quantico.
 The young agents, under exigent circumstances, had been ordered to ride in the back of an armored car a short distance from a crime scene to the office .
 A crowd of citizens had gathered at the crime scene where hundreds-of-thousands of dollars were laying in the road from a breech of the armored car.
 Agents literally fled the area at high speed as the crowd seemed on the verge of rioting.
 Upon the caravan of agents safely arriving a few minutes later at the FBI office, they were met by the two borderline voyeuristic executives.
 The two leaders, seeing the two new agents emerge from the back of the armored car ordered both agents to strip naked, just in-case they had helped themselves to some cash.
 Both agents vocally objected and protested that neither of them had taken any money.
 The execs were told by a senior agent that policy was followed, evidence is routinely escorted by only two agents.
 Several other agents tried to intervene too and get the executives to back off.
 But the two stellar FBI officials knew better and personally conducted the exam, which included a cheek spread.
 Complaints regarding that exemplary demonstration of executive leadership generated an immediate Inspection from FBIHQ.
 Within 72 hours of the incident it ended with Office of Preference transfers offered as damages to the two humiliated, stripped agents.
 ASAC Strip Search, after a short period of penance, of course, was promoted several times, all the way up to FBI Assistant Director.